 Pruning serves both aesthetic and practical ends and is designed to maintain the health and vigour of your plants and to reveal their best qualities.
 This is why you need to consider pruning certain plants in your garden.

 Pruning entails the removal of any part of a plant and is particularly applicable to trees, shrubs, and roses.
 It is thus necessary to appreciate and study the requirements and habits of the plants to be pruned.
-However, in all pruning, there are a number of guiding principles which should be kept in mind.
+However, in all pruning, there are a number of guiding principles that should be kept in mind.

 Check your gear